thakurtanya/kontikilabsDevelopers/doc/source/index.rst

 This guide is segregated into 2 parts -
    - Alter NLU Console
    - Alter NLU Engine
-Which helps you in developing a good quality training dataset and build your NLU model.
+Which helps you in developing a good quality training dataset and build your NLU model for your AI based conversational agents.

 Understanding Alter NLU Console